acoular/acoular/docs/source/news/index.rst

         * fixes missing and wrong docstrings for `result` methods in :mod:`acoular.tbeamform`
         * improves the explanation of the installation of dependencies
         * add explanation on how to test specific Python version only
+        * test documentation build on all latest platforms

     **Internal**
         * refactoring of classes in :mod:`acoular.tbeamform` (moves buffer logic away from Beamformer classes)